multi-moduli-ntt-saber/multi-moduli-ntt-saber/README.md

 The `libopencm3` in this repository is the commit `6763681c260cf280487d70ca0d1996a8b79fff30` of https://github.com/libopencm3/libopencm3.

 # License
 Several masked non-linear functions for masked Saber in the folder `masked` are covered by MIT license by https://github.com/KULeuven-COSIC/SABER-masking.
-The MIT license is added at the beginning of the files.
+The MIT license is added at the beginning of the files. `libopencm3` is licensed under GPL version 3, see https://github.com/libopencm3/libopencm3.

 All remaining code is covered by CC0